Jardo72/python-graph-alg-lib/README.md

 ## Runtime Environment, Source Code Organization etc.

 ### Python Version and Dependencies
 When implementing the library, I used Python 3.8.
-Slightly older versions of Python might work as well, but there is no guarantee.
+Slightly older versions of Python might work as well, but there is no guarantee as I have never tested the library with them.
 The library code uses only the Python Standard Library.
-In other words it does not depend on any other modules.
+In other words, it does not depend on any other modules.
 Unit tests depend on [PyTest 5.4.3](https://docs.pytest.org/).
 If you want to measure the code coverage, you will also need [PyTest Coverage 2.10.0](https://pypi.org/project/pytest-cov) (i.e. optional test dependency).
 Similarly, if you want to generate test reports in HTML format, [PyTest HTML plugin](https://pypi.org/project/pytest-html) is needed.

 <a name="library-code"></a>
 ### Library Code